NixOS/rfcs/rfcs/0166-nix-formatting.md

 the files of Nixpkgs must thus be re-formatted accordingly.
 Commits that reformat Nixpkgs will be added to `.git-blame-ignore-revs`, which can then be [ignored in tooling](#git-blames).
-The Nix format team is responsible for this task.
+The Nix formatter team is responsible for this task.

 In order to minimize conflicts especially when back-porting, the pinned formatter should preferably only be updated shortly before the release branch-off.